Leigh Groves: Playing career

 A Cairns junior, Groves made his first grade debut for the Gold Coast Seagulls in Round 13 of the 1993 NSWRL season.
 He spent two seasons on the Gold Coast, playing five games.

-In 1995, Groves returned north to join the newly-established North Queensland Cowboys, coming off the bench in their inaugural game against the Sydney Bulldogs.
-During his two seasons at the club he played 19 games, scoring one try.
+In 1995, Groves returned north to join the newly established North Queensland Cowboys, coming off the bench in their inaugural game against the Sydney Bulldogs.
+During his two seasons at the club he played 19 games, scoring one of 6 tries for North Queensland Cowboys.

 Later in his career, Groves played for the Redcliffe Dolphins and Ipswich Jets in the Queensland Cup.